 - Are you signed up for Clarkson University NY Alert?
 (If not.
 Please see below instructions)

 - Can your office or room be locked from the inside?

 - Can you turn off lights in your office or classroom?

 - Is there heavy equipment or furniture that can be used to barricade the entrance?

 (If you find you are unable to secure your office/ room, unable to turn off lights or have any other concerns, please do not hesitate to contact CS&S)

-Clarkson University is a member of the New York State All-Hazards Alert and Notification System (NY-Alert).
+Clarkson University uses a mass notification system called "RAVE ALERT".
 This system supplements our ability to provide timely information to students, faculty, and staff in the event of an emergency on campus as well in the region.